 Copyright © 2023 Wild Iris Medical Education, Inc. All Rights Reserved.

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this continuing education course, you will demonstrate an understanding of sexual harassment and appropriate responses in the workplace.
 Specific learning objectives to address potential knowledge gaps include:

-- Define sexual harassment according to Illinois state law.
+- Define sexual harassment according to the Illinois Human Rights Act.

-- Distinguish between the types and forms of sexual harassment that may occur in the workplace.
+- Identify examples of the types and forms of unlawful sexual harassment.

 - Describe appropriate actions that a victim or witness to sexual harassment in the workplace may take.

-- Summarize how to report sexual harassment within one’s place of employment and to outside entities.
+- Explain how to report sexual harassment within one's place of employment and to outside entities.

 TABLE OF CONTENTS

 Sexual harassment of employees is a form of sexual discrimination that may occur in the workplace or with work-related individuals outside of the work environment.
-Sexual harassment is linked to power structures and positions the victim to either submit to the exploitation or to endure adverse consequences (Hendrickson, 2017).
-Although the majority of cases of sexual harassment are reported by female victims, harassment in the workplace can affect any gender.
+Sexual harassment is linked to power structures and positions the victim to either submit to the exploitation or to endure adverse conditions (Legal Voice, 2022).

 - Does not limit the working environment to the office building or institution